martes, 1 de enero de 2019

 As a master of his trade

-A saviour for his country
+A hero for his country

 And a father to his team